tewarfel/h264decoder/readme.md

 ![Master branch status](https://github.com/DaWelter/h264decoder/actions/workflows/python-package.yml/badge.svg?branch=master)

+Note - this fork was modified by Tom Warfel to provide the following changes:
+ 1. support for FFMPEG v6+
+ 2. convert H264 frames into 24-bit BGR images rather than RGB images, to simplify work with OpenCV rather than PILlow/matplotlib

 The aim of this project is to provide a simple decoder for video captured by a Raspberry Pi camera.
 At the time of this writing I only need H264 decoding, since a H264 stream is what the RPi software